greenplum-db/gpdb-archive/gpdb-doc/markdown/best_practices/data_loading.html.md

 It is important to keep the work even across all these resources.
 The load is as fast as the slowest node.
 Skew in the load file layout will cause the overall load to bottleneck on that resource.

 The `gp_external_max_segs` configuration parameter controls the number of segments each `gpfdist` process serves.
 The default is 64.
-You can set a different value in the `postgresql.conf` configuration file on the master.
+You can set a different value in the `postgresql.conf` configuration file on the coordinator.
 Always keep `gp_external_max_segs` and the number of `gpfdist` processes an even factor; that is, the `gp_external_max_segs` value should be a multiple of the number of `gpfdist` processes.
 For example, if there are 12 segments and 4 `gpfdist` processes, the planner round robins the segment connections as follows:

 ```screen
 Segment 1  - gpfdist 1